mongodb/docs/source/includes/replica-states.rst

    * - 5
      - :replstate:`STARTUP2`
      - The member has joined the set and is running an initial sync.
+Eligible to vote.

    * - 6
      - :replstate:`UNKNOWN`